 - Homework will need to be managed independently, so build in that habit before your child heads off to boarding school.
 They will have supervisors and adults who can help, but your child will be responsible for due dates and keeping up with study.

 Many parents are worried about their child’s ability to keep up with the academic program in a city school.
 There is a concern that their primary school might not have adequately prepared them.
-Leanne says that school work should not be front of mind.
-She believes that if the care and social sides of boarding integration go well, academics will follow.
+Frankly, school work should not be front-of-mind.
+If the care and social sides of boarding integration go well, academics will follow.
 “We can always catch kids up, but if they aren’t happy and settled, they won’t learn.
-Care comes first.”
+Care comes first.

 Bring the boarding school into your child’s life